Tyson3101/Auto-TikTok-Scroller/README.md

 - Open Chrome and go to `chrome://extensions`,
 - Enable "Developer mode",
 - Click "Load unpacked extension",
-- Select the downloaded folder.
+- Select the `extension` folder from this repo.

 ![Image](./img/ScreenshotGoogleExtensionTikTok.png)